-Just 10 minutes from New Mexico Cabin Rentals in the Village of Gila, you'll find a real piece of Old West History -- the Headquarters of the Million Acre Lions and Campbells Ranch!
-Tours are held on Saturdays and can be arranged by calling Alex Ocheltree, Owner and Restoree at (575)535-2825.
+Just 10 minutes from Vacation cabin rental at New Mexico Cabin Rentals in the Village of Gila, you'll find a real piece of Old West History -- the Headquarters of the L C Ranch, the Million Acre Lions and Campbells Ranch!
+Tours are held on Saturdays and can be arranged by calling Alex Ocheltree, Owner at (575)535-2825.
 This Registered New Mexico Cultural Property is on the National Registry of Historic Places, and The National Park Service.
-In their publication, "The Cattleman's Empire" described the million acre L & C as "Overshadowing all other ranching operations in the Southwest", and “The L.C. remains as one of the last surviving Great Ranch Houses of the Old West”.
+In their publication, "The Cattleman's Empire" the million acre L & C Ranch was "Overshadowing all other ranching operations in the Southwest", and “The L.C. remains as one of the last surviving Great Ranch Houses of the Old West”.

 "The Cattleman's Empire"

 The L.C.
 Ranch, just down the road from New Mexico Cabin Rentals near the Gila National Forest and Silver City NM completely overshadowed all other ranching operations in Southwest New Mexico.
 It was one of the great ranches in Western History —controlling a million-acre range carrying 60,000 head.
 Tom Lyons, known as the baron of the upper Gila, carved a kingdom out of the Gila Forest region, and left a headquarters complex that overshadows all other surviving historic ranch establishments in the Southwest.